As a senior you will always have high-value priorities competing for your time. Coaching should be one of those priorities for these nine reasons.

 Only through high-quality examples can we expect high-quality results.

 Ideally, we should be able to distribute feedback very widely.
-The gold standard would be to be able to publish it publicly like PD’s.
+The gold standard would be to be able to publish it publicly like OD’s.

 Abbreviate client and project names.
 Closely involved parties will still understand what projects are being referred to, and distanced parties won’t need to know exactly what project is referred to.
 Example problem description:

 Cut out screenshots in a way that names in greetings and signatures are not included.
-If it’s not possible to cut away all names while retaining clarity on the case, then blur out (redact) sensitive information.
+If the feedback is sensitive, you should blur out names and other sensitive information.

 If you anonymize an AD doc to send to a client, you can move very old or very sensitive feedback to a separate document.